kallaway/100-days-of-code/r1-html-log.md

 **R1D87, March 19th, 2019**
 Finally managed to create a function that allows you to post new Testimonies on the Testimonial section of the onlineCV.
 Did it with the fugliest and hackiest code you can imagine, but managed to scratch that itch, but the Testimonies are not yet persistent.
 Check it out here: https://mr2much.github.io/webdev/onlinecv/html/

+**R1D88, March 23rd, 2019**
+It's not really Day 88 since I've been learning and trying to implement this for the last four days, but I want to count it as a single day.
+The onlineCV is now a SpringBoot project.
+I have been learning how to set up the backend on Spring and how to use Thymeleaf to create the HTML template.
+I managed to send information from the back end and display it on the front using Thymeleaf, and learned about Hot Swapping and make it work on STS.
+I'm extremely excited, it was kinda hard at the beginning but I think that I'll be able to have the Testimonial section working on the OnlineCV with a SpringBoot backend, now I have to learn how to publish the site on Heroku.